The study plan

 1. Open your study plan in Sisu on the Structure of studies page

 2. Scroll down to the heading you want to change.
 It is important that you pick the correct heading on the correct level.
-Here we will use the minor subjet Accounting as an example.
+Here we use the minor subject Accounting as an example.
 Click on the heading Basic studies in Accounting.

 3. Click on the three point menu in the new window which opens on the right side, and click Free edit mode.

-5. At this point Sisu will tell you the selection is against the rules.
+5. If you added a course in step 4 Sisu will at this point tell you the selection is against the rules, this is normal.

-2. Type in the reason to why you want to complete your studies with this deviation in Grounds for deviation and click on Submit application.
-Please note this does not mean the deviation is automatically approved, the application needs to be approved first.
-You get a message in Sisu when the application has been taken care of.
-If you have a decision on a deviation from the usual study plan from before, please mention that in the grounds in the application in Sisu.
-Type in when the decision was made and by whom.
+7. Type in the reason to why you want to complete your studies with this deviation in Grounds for deviation and click on Submit application.
+Please note this does not mean the deviation is automatically approved, the application needs to be processed first.
+You get a message in Sisu when the application has been processed.
+If you have a decision on a deviation from the usual study plan from before, please mention that in the grounds in the application in Sisu and type in when the decision was made and by whom.

-• you are planning on completing a course somewhere else than at Hanken, for example on a student exchange or at another Finnish university
+• you are planning on completing a course somewhere else than at Hanken, for example on a student exchange or at another Finnish university, and

 • you have not yet completed the planned course and the credits have not yet been transferred to Hanken, and